NanoComp/meep/doc/bfast/fixed_angle_broadband_simulations_in_Meep.md

 of the incident wave can be fixed over a broad frequency spectrum.
 This requires the addition of a new field.
 It is assumed that the reader is already familiar with the UPML formulation in MEEP [3], from which the equations will be modified.
+B. Liang et al applied this method by splitting the electric and magnetic fields into multiple terms.
+This is different from the UPML formulation in MEEP, which allows simulation of more complex media, and so the method of B. Liang et al has to be adapted.

 Boundary conditions
 ===================